garrandall/popular-music-data/tracks/we-know-we-re-in-love-lesley-gore.md

 We know we're in love
 (We know we're in love)
-Ooh, we're in love
+Oh we're in love
 (We know we're in love)
-Ooh, we're in love
+Oh we're in love
 (We know we're in love)
-Ooh, we're in love
+Oh we're in love
 (We know we're in love)

-Oooh, I'll treat you tenderly
+Oh, I'll treat you tenderly
 I'll love you 'til the day I die
-Oooh, and you'll be good to me
+Oh, and you'll be good to me
 Now that you're my guy

 I never felt like this before